KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    monitors/*

-The monitor widgets can be switched on or off by checking :menuselection:`Menu --> View --> Clip Monitor` and :menuselection:`Project Monitor`, repectively.
+The monitor widgets can be switched on or off by checking :menuselection:`Menu --> View --> Clip Monitor` and :menuselection:`Project Monitor`, respectively.
 Once activated, they can be selected by clicking the corresponding tab which appears at the bottom of the monitor window.

 .. .. versionadded:: 19.04